natcap/invest.users-guide/source/stormwater.rst

 - **rasterized_centerlines.tif**: A rasterized version of the reprojected centerlines vector, where 1 means the pixel is a road and 0 means it isn't

-- **is_impervious_lulc.tif**: A binary raster derived from the LULC raster and biophysical table `is_impervious` column, where 1 means the pixel has a directly-connected impervious LULC type, and 0 means it does not
+- **is_connected_lulc.tif**: A binary raster derived from the LULC raster and biophysical table `is_connected` column, where 1 means the pixel has a directly-connected impervious LULC type, and 0 means it does not

 - **road_distance.tif**: A raster derived from the rasterized centerlines map, where each pixel's value is its minimum distance to a road pixel (measured centerpoint-to-centerpoint)

-- **impervious_lulc_distance.tif**: A raster derived from the is_impervious_lulc map, where each pixel's value is its minimum distance to an impervious LULC pixel (measured centerpoint-to-centerpoint)
+- **connected_lulc_distance.tif**: A raster derived from the is_connected_lulc map, where each pixel's value is its minimum distance to a connected LULC pixel (measured centerpoint-to-centerpoint)

 - **near_road.tif**: A binary raster derived from the road_distance map, where 1 means the pixel is within the retention radius of a road pixel, and 0 means it isn't

-- **near_impervious_lulc.tif**: A binary raster derived from the impervious_lulc_distance map, where 1 means the pixel is within the retention radius of an impervious LULC pixel, and 0 means it isn't
+- **near_connected_lulc.tif**: A binary raster derived from the connected_lulc_distance map, where 1 means the pixel is within the retention radius of a connected LULC pixel, and 0 means it isn't

 - **search_kernel.tif**: A binary raster representing the search kernel that is convolved with the retention_ratio raster to calculate the averaged retention ratio within the retention radius of each pixel